 Photo: Ville Palonen/Alamy Stock Photo, Illustrations: Robert Kautsky/Azote

 Every autumn, EU fisheries ministers negotiate the next year's total allowable catches (TACs) for commercial fishing in the Baltic Sea.
-They are aided in this exercise by scientific advice from the International Council for the Exploration of the Sea (ICES) on how large catches can be allowed to achieve maximum sustainable yield (MSY).
+They are assisted in this exercise by scientific advice from the International Council for the Exploration of the Sea (ICES) on how large catches can be allowed to achieve maximum sustainable yield (MSY).
 However, scientific stock estimates are fraught with uncertainties.

 Estimates of how stocks and fishing mortality have developed over time can vary greatly from year to year.
 These uncertainties are not clearly explained in the advice, which increases the risk of overfishing.
 A larger precautionary buffer is needed in TAC decisions for Baltic fisheries to compensate for the uncertainty.